nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Compatibility notes:
 - Changed the behavior of `uri.decodeQuery` when there are unencoded `=` characters in the decoded values.
 Prior versions would raise an error.
-This is no longer the case to comply with the HTML spec and other languages implementations.
+This is no longer the case to comply with the HTML spec and other languages' implementations.
 Old behavior can be obtained with `-d:nimLegacyParseQueryStrict`. `cgi.decodeData` which uses the same underlying code is also updated the same way.

 ## JS stdlib changes
-- Added `std/jsbigints` module, arbitrary precision integers for the JS target.
+- Added `std/jsbigints` module, which provides arbitrary precision integers for the JS target.
 - Added `setCurrentException` for the JS backend.
 - `writeStackTrace` is available in the JS backend now.
 - Added `then`, `catch` to `std/asyncjs` for promise pipelining, for now hidden behind `-d:nimExperimentalAsyncjsThen`.